railslove/showoff-presentations/README.md

 # How to deploy to heroku

 In order for your showoff presentation to run on heroku, you need to add a `Gemfile` (+ `Gemfile.lock`) and a `config.ru` to your presentation directory.
+You can copy those files from the `smurf/` directory.

 Since you only want(need) to deploy only one presenation into one heroku app, you will need to copy the files into a different folder outside the `showoff-presentation` repo.